MantasPauliukonis/survival-clicker2-proposal/README.md

 ## Prestige system

 While game will have a death where player looses progress, this mechanic will be merged with prestige system.
-Means that player will come back with some additional bonuses (TBD)
+Player comes back with reincarnation points that he will be able to add to his attributes.

 ## Tools

 Game will support Web Workers through `.on(event, f: (data, ack))` and `.emit(event, data)` messaging system.
-That leaves a possiblity to port into a game with server-side processing.
+That leaves a possibility to port into a game with server-side processing.

 ```
 webpack